-The long-term circulation concept also shows a potential land swap between the Town and MR Minturn that would trade the existing easement between Magustos and Minturn Country Club for a dedicated space along Nelson Avenue.
-This could be a long-term solution to create a permanent "town square" that could host events and serve as the centerpiece for the Minturn Market.
+The circulation concept also shows a potential land swap between the town and MR Minturn that would trade the existing easement between Magustos and Minturn Country Club for a dedicated space along Nelson Avenue.
+This could be a long-term solution to create a permanent "town square" that could host events and the centerpiece for the Minturn Market.
 It has a similar view of the water tower as well.
+During regular days, cars could circulate around it and during events the streets could be partially closed to cars to allow more event space.